kozubb/playwright_ts/README.md

   accessibility guidelines and allow moving through the application without a mouse.
 - Build can be run manually in Github Actions
 - **Reporting:** - If violations are found, a detailed **HTML Report** is generated.

   - Reports are saved as **GitHub Action Artifacts** for 14 days.
   - Custom console logging provides immediate feedback on the number of violations.

+  ## 📸 Visual Regression Testing

+- **Goal**: Detect pixel-level layout shifts, styling bugs, and broken assets using @visual tag.
+- **Pixel Perfection**: No masking used to ensure 100% accuracy of product images and prices.
+- **Resilience**: expect.soft captures all UI discrepancies across the full E2E flow in a single run.
+- **Source of Truth**: Snapshots are managed via GitHub Actions to match the Linux CI environment.
+- **Workflow**: Updates are handled via manual CI trigger and new-linux-snapshots artifacts.

 ---